-To review a record, a person must submit a request in writing via mail, e-mail or fax.
+To review a record, a person must submit a request in writing via mail, e-mail or fill-in an online form.
 The requestor must clearly state if the request is going to be used for commercial purposes (for the sale, resale or solicitation or advertisement for sales or services).
 Requests can be submitted via the following means:

 Barrington Hills Park District